nguyenductrungtlu36/devops-mock-project/README.md

 **Use the following commands to run build instances**

 ***Note:***
-- Stand in the folder: "\mock-project\terraform" to build 2 instances of Jenkins and Bastion Host
+- Stand in the folder: "\mock-project\terraform" to build 2 instances of Jenkins and Bastion Host.
-- Stand in the folder: "\mock-project\terraform-eks" to build EKS cluster
+- Stand in the folder: "\mock-project\terraform-eks" to build EKS cluster.

     ```
     terraform init